-The following discussion and analysis of our financial condition as of June 30, 2023 September 30, 2023 and results of operations for the three and six nine months ended June 30, 2023 September 30, 2023, should be read in conjunction with management's discussion and analysis of financial condition and results of operations included in our Annual Report on Form 10-K for the year ended December 31, 2022 which was filed with the Securities and Exchange Commission (the "SEC") on February 28, 2023.
+The following discussion and analysis of our financial condition as of September 30, 2023 and results of operations for the three and nine months ended September 30, 2023, financial condition should be read in conjunction with management's discussion our financial statements and analysis of the notes to those financial condition and results of operations statements that are included elsewhere in our Annual Report on Form 10-K for the year ended December 31, 2022 which was filed with the Securities and Exchange Commission (the "SEC") on February 28, 2023. this report.
 Our discussion includes forward-looking statements based upon current expectations that involve risks and uncertainties, such as our plans, objectives, expectations and intentions.
-Actual results and the timing of events could differ materially from those anticipated in these forward-looking statements as a result of a number of factors, including those set forth under the "Business" section of our Annual Report on Form 10-K and elsewhere in this Quarterly Report on Form 10-Q and other reports we file with the SEC.
-We use words such as "may," "will," "might," "could," "would," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "project," "aim," "potential," "continue," "ongoing," "goal," "forecast," "guidance," "outlook," or the negative of these terms or other similar expressions to identify forward-looking statements, although not all forward-looking statements contain these words.
+Actual results and the timing of events could differ materially from those anticipated in these forward-looking statements as a result of a number of factors, including those set forth under the "Business" section of our Annual Report on Form 10-K and elsewhere in this Quarterly Report on Form 10-Q and other reports we file with the SEC. report.
+We use words such as "may," "will," "might," "could," "would," "should," "expect," "intend," "plan," "anticipate," "believe," "believe," "estimate," "predict," "project," "aim," "potential," "continue," "ongoing," "goal," "forecast," "guidance," "outlook," or the negative of these terms or other similar expressions to identify forward-looking statements, although not all forward-looking statements contain these words.
 All forward-looking statements included in this report are based on information available to us on the date hereof and, except as required by law, we assume no obligation to update any such forward-looking statements.
-Unless the context requires otherwise, references in this Quarterly Report on Form 10-Q to "lovance," "we," "us" and "our" refer to lovance Biotherapeutics, Inc. and our subsidiaries.
+Unless the context requires otherwise, references in this Quarterly Report on Form 10-Q to "Iovance," "we," "us" and "our" refer to Iovance Biotherapeutics, Inc. and our subsidiaries.